On Explicit Stochastic Differential Algebraic Equations: Existence and uniqueness of the solution

 \section{Existence and uniqueness of the solution}

-Clearly, if $\mathcal{D}_ug$ is not invertible then method of lemma \ref{lem:SDEforSDAE} is not applicable.
-In particular, this method cannot be used for high index equations.
-Therefore, before giving methods for computation, it becomes important to obtain necessary and sufficient conditions for existence of solution.
-Moreover, as we shall see in section \ref{sec:necessary condition}, there exists a class of high index problems called \textit{ill-posed} equations which has no solution.
+Using the definitions from the previous section, we see that the trivial method from lemma \ref{lem:SDEforSDAE} cannot be used for completely high index equations.
+Therefore, before constructing methods for computation, it is important to obtain necessary and sufficient conditions for the existence of a solution for SDAEs.
+Moreover, we shall see in section \ref{sec:necessary condition}, that the necessary condition is required to prove the existence of a class of completely high index problems called \textit{ill-posed} equations which have no Ito stochastic solution.